Get support from A&P

 Below, we provide a summary of the obligations provided by Italian and European Law on transnational posting to Italy.

-Preliminary obligations for posting workers to Italy
+Preliminary obligations for posted workers in Italy

 Companies must notify each employee they intend to post to Italy.